tbensky/selenium-peoplesoft/README.md

 ### tl;dr

+* This project was born out of the frustrating job of entering data into PeopleSoft.
-* This demonstrates the use of Python and Selenium to automate a large data entry job into PeopleSoft.
+* It demonstrates the use of Python and Selenium to automate a large data entry job into PeopleSoft.
 * It takes a CSV file of the needed data and automates its entry into PeopleSoft.
 * Selenium is awesome, and it really works!
 * If you have some arduous data entry task, I encourage you to look into Selenium to automate it.